Need to feed a crowd with little effort? What about a quick and easy, belly-filling lunch sandwich? If so, chicken salad is the way to go.

 The sides you choose will also depend on how your chicken salad is served.

 What Is A Serving Size For Chicken Salad?

-Usually, a serving size of chicken salad can range from 4 to 8 ounces, ½ cup to 1 cup per person, at a minimum.
+A serving size of chicken salad can usually range from 4 to 8 ounces, ½ cups to 1 cup per person, at a minimum.

 How Much Chicken Salad Per Person?

 When making chicken salad sandwiches, plan on 6 to 8 ounces per person.
-And when serving the chicken salad on a bed of salad greens along with other sides, plan on 10 to 12 ounces per person.
+When serving the chicken salad on a bed of salad greens along with other sides, plan on 10 to 12 ounces per person.

 The exact amount you make will depend on the event (dinner, lunch buffet, or baby shower) and how the chicken salad will be served.
 Consider the following:

 - Is the chicken salad being served as the main entree, or will there be other main dish proteins?

 - Are you serving chicken salad sandwiches, serve your chicken salad as a dip with crackers and raw veggies, or on a bed of lettuce?

 - What other sides will you be serving?
 How many other sides will be served?